FlowFuse/website/src/blog/2024/08/ot-democratization-journey.md

    - development democratization
 ---

-To democratize technology means to make it accessible to the masses.
-The Industrial Revolution exemplified this, continually transforming technology to benefit a broader audience.
-This ranges from the discovery of fire to the development of the wheel, assembly lines, and the Universal Namespace (UNS)—with the common goal of sharing valuable new technologies.
-Our focus here will be on Industry 3.0 and 4.0 and the direction we are heading.
+To democratize means to make it accessible to the masses.
+The Industrial Revolution exemplified this for automation and manufacturing companies as the revolution continually transformed technology to benefit a broader audience.
+Ranging from the discovery of fire to the development of the wheel, assembly lines, and the [Unified Namespace (UNS)](/unified-namespace/) — with the common goal of sharing valuable new technologies.
+Our focus here will be on Industry 3.0 and 4.0 and the direction the industry is heading.

 <!--more-->